Centreville in Queen Anne's County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Forts and Castles • Industry & Commerce • Settlements & Settlers.
 A significant historical month for this entry is April 1791.

-from this marker); a different marker also named The Queen Anne's County Courthouse (a few steps from this marker); Command Central (within shouting distance of this marker); The Courthouse (within shouting distance of this marker); The Brass Pin (within shouting distance of this marker); Centreville National Bank of Maryland (within shouting distance of this marker).
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: Short History of Centreville (a few steps from this marker); Honor Valor WWI WWII Korea Vietnam (a few steps from this marker); Queen Anne's County Courthouse (a few steps from this marker); a different marker also named The Queen Anne's County Courthouse (a few steps from this marker); The Courthouse (within shouting distance of this marker); The Brass Pin (within shouting distance of this marker); Centreville National Bank of Maryland (within shouting distance of this marker); The Lions Club of Centreville POW - MIA Monument (within shouting distance of this marker).
 Touch for a list and map of all markers in Centreville.

-Photographed By Allen C. Browne, December 28, 2012
+Photographed by Allen C. Browne, December 28, 2012

 3. Commissioners of Queen Anne's County